 In this type of cataract, the opacity develops around the nucleus of the lens forming a brownish or white hue.

-Types of cataract based on the degree of opacity
+Types of Cataract based on the degree of opacity (cloudiness)

-it is a type of senile cataract in which there is formation of wedge-shaped opacities near the periphery of the lens with its pointed end towards the centre of the lens.
-As a result of this the refractive properties of the lens get changed and features such as decrease in vision, halos around the eye and double vision are seen.
+It is a type of senile cataract in which there is formation of wedge-shaped opacities near the periphery of the lens with its pointed end towards the center of the lens.
+As a result of this, the refractive properties of the lens get changed and features such as decrease in vision, halos around the eye and double vision are seen.

-In this type the already formed wedge shaped opacities combine to form diffused and large opacities that involve the deeper layers of the cortex and it is more severe than the incipient type.
+In this typed of cataract, the already formed wedge-shaped opacities combine to form diffused and large opacities that involve the deeper layers of the cortex and it is more severe than the incipient type.

-It is a type of cataract there is progressive hydration of the cortical layers of the lens which causes swelling of the lens and anterior chamber of the eye becomes shallow resulting in Glaucoma.
+It is a type of cataract where there is a progressive hydration of the cortical layers of the lens, which causes swelling of the lens.
+Swelling of the lens can also cause glaucoma besides blurred vision.

 It is almost the end stage of cataract when the entire cortex of the lens becomes white and opaque.